-Recently, some school cafeteria workers have explored new products in response to the COVID-19 pandemic, including single-use, pre-packaged food items.
-Of note is that recent legislation authorizes schools to receive additional payments when they demonstrate that the meals they serve meet updated nutritional standards.
+Recent legislation authorizes schools to receive additional payments when they demonstrate that the meals they serve meet updated nutritional standards.

 In any given year, the National School Lunch Program ranks as the nation's second largest food and nutrition assistance program, serving nearly 100,000 public and private non-profit institutions.
 The only time this ranking fell was during the peak of the pandemic when school closures were commonplace.

 Sodium targets for the National School Lunch Program and School Breakfast Program have been moving targets.
 Back in 2012, the USDA required school food authorities to gradually reduce sodium in school meals over time.
 The first target date was in 2014, followed by another in 2017.
 A third deadline originally targeted the 2022-2023 school year but was pushed back to the end of the school year for 2023-2024.
 In a reversal, however, lunches and breakfasts must meet updated targets by July 1, 2022.

 Currently, lunchtime sodium reduction targets for grades 9-12 must not exceed 1,080 mg.
 Grades K-8 requirements reduce these levels even further.
 By July of 2022, the maximum sodium level for grades 9-12 will be lowered by more than 25% to 740 mg.